 of rules that, that grant us a hearing, we point to seven different rules that give us a hearing even though we -- administrative hearing, we don't need to point out.
 All we have to do is ask for an administrative hearing just, just for the, the basis of minimum standard of due process.
-If the motion to dismiss is granted there's no, there's no remedy for, for us or the 2.3 older Americans who are receiving benefits in the State of Illinois.
-Where are they to go?
+If the motion to dismiss is granted there's no, there's no remedy for, for us or the 2.3 older Americans who are receiving benefits in the State of Illinois. are they to go?
 How are they -- if, if they're denied those benefits, how do they appeal that decision?
 Currently there's absolutely no way for them to appeal that.
 They have to resort to some sort of extraordinary remedy like a mandamus, such as what we're doing here.
-And for those reasons we ask that the motion to dismiss be denied very well.
-There is a rule that gives the right to an administrative hearing where the AAA designation is removed.
-There is no rule that gives a right to a hearing for the things that he's complaining about.
-So while the word only doesn't -- is -- that is our explanation because they're -- because that rule does exist, but there is no rule that it allows a hearing for these other topics that he wants to demand a hearing on.
-And you have to have a substantive right that's provided by a statute, that's provided by the Constitution.
-He can't point to any of those.
-The agency is simply not required to give anyone who asks for a hearing a hearing.
-They have to have a substantive right at issue.
+And for those reasons we ask that the motion to dismiss be denied you get an administrative hearing just because you ask for one, you have to have a right that's being